Specifying Formulas in a DAG

 node("D", type="binomial", formula= ~ 5 + `this-var`*0.3)

-There are, however, three special characters that may not be used in formula: spaces, + and *.
-Errors may be produced when using these characters in variable names.
+There are, however, six special characters that may not be used in formula: spaces, +, *, (, ) and |.
+Errors may be produced when using these characters in variable names, because they are used internally to figure out which variables belong together and how (the latter three mostly for mixed model syntax).
 It is best to avoid special characters though, just to be safe.

 Using External Coefficients (Advanced Usage)